Equivalence of primitive-stable and Bowditch actions of the free group of rank two on Gromov-hyperbolic spaces

 We prove that the set of Bowditch representations (introduced by Bowditch in 1998, then generalized by Tan, Wong and Zhang in 2008) and the set of primitive-stable representations (introduced by Minsky in 2013) of the free group of rank two in the isometry group of a Gromov-hyperbolic space are equal.
-The case of $\mathrm{PSL}(2,\mathbb{C})$-representations has already been proved by Series and independently by Lee and Xu.
-Our poof in this context is independent.
+The case of $\mathrm{PSL}(2,\mathbb{C})$-representations has already been proved by Lee and Xu and independently Series.
+Our proof in this context is independent.

 \restoregeometry